 - Follow the recipe instructions to make the dough

-- Roll the rest of the cookie dough into balls and place on a cookie sheet that will fit in your freezer (you can cover this with waxed paper for ease of removal of the frozen cookie dough balls)
+- Roll the cookie dough into balls and place on a cookie sheet that will fit in your freezer (you can cover this with waxed paper for ease of removal of the frozen cookie dough balls)

 - Once the rest of the dough has been turned into dough balls and placed on the cookie sheet, place that tray in your freezer for 30 minutes or more.

-- Place the frozen cookie dough balls in a freezer bag.
+- Transfer frozen cookie dough balls to a freezer bag.
 Be sure to label them with the type of cookies and the date added to the freezer to help you remember the next time you pull them out.
 I maybe had one or two experiences pulling something out of the freezer and wondering exactly what was inside.
 Otherwise, you’ll really have surprise cookies!